5.5.1 Using "zero-copy"

 )

-In the ~/dev_ws/src/hbmem_pubsub/src directory, create a new file named publisher_hbmem.cpp.
-This file is used to create the publisher node.
-The code and explanation are as follows:
+Create a new file named publisher_hbmem.cpp in the ~/dev_ws/src/hbmem_pubsub/src directory to implement the publisher node.
+The code and explanations are as follows:

 #include <chrono>